mockoon/mockoon.com/content/blog/new-storage-system-git-data-sharing.md

 ![Disable storage pretty printing in the settings{817x610}](/images/blog/new-storage/disable-storage-pretty-print.png)

-> ☁️ Mockoon Pro users can use the new [data synchronization and team collaboration feature](/blog/data-synchronization-team-collaboration-release/) to share their environments with their team and collaborate in real-time.
+> ☁️ Mockoon Cloud users can use the new [data synchronization and team collaboration feature](/blog/data-synchronization-team-collaboration-release/) to share their environments with their team and collaborate in real-time.

 ### File path resolving